Rosemary Millar

 Benjamin Fagan

 Benjamin Fagan received his Ph.D. from the University of Virginia, and his B.A. from the University of Iowa.
-He is the author of The Black Newspaper and the Chosen Nation, editor of African American Literature in Transition, 1830-1850, and co-editor of Visions of Glory: The Civil War in Word and Image.
-His work has also appeared in journals such as American Literary History, Civil War History, and American Periodicals, as well as in edited collections focused on the Colored Conventions Movement, Frederick Douglass, and antebellum African American literature.
+He is the author of Frederick Douglass’s Newspapers: Black Organizing and the Press for Freedom and The Black Newspaper and the Chosen Nation, editor of African American Literature in Transition, 1830-1850, and co-editor of Visions of Glory: The Civil War in Word and Image.